When you are going on an exchange

-Please contact Academic Affairs if you need help or advice with the OLA.
+Please contact Hanna or Christel if you need help or advice with the OLA.

 If the host institution is unable to sign online and require the learning agreement on PDF or on paper, you can create the PDF yourself in the Erasmus Dashboard.
 You can then send a scanned copy with the three signatures to KHiO in order to complete your Learning Agreement.

-When you go on an exchange to a school that we have signed an Erasmus inter-institutional agreement with, you will also receive an Erasmus grant.
-The grant is currently at 410 or 460 per month, depending of your destination.
+When you go on an exchange to a school that we have signed an Erasmus inter-institutional agreement with, you will receive an Erasmus grant.
+The rates are set by the European Commission and the Norwegian Directorate for Higher Education and Skills (Hkdir) for one academic year at a time.
+From Autumn 2023 the grant is EUR 470 or 530 per month, depending of your destination.
 Before you go you will receive a Grant Agreement.
 This is where you fill in your bank account information and insurance details.
 It is mandatory to have proper insurance coverage in order to receive the grant.
 The Grant Agreement should then be signed and returned to KHiO.

-Before we can pay out the grant you must also:
+Before we can pay out the grant you must:

-- fill in and sign the Online Learning Agreement
+- fill out and sign the Online Learning Agreement

 At the beginning of your stay you will receive 80% of the grant.
 The remaining 20% will be paid once: